 Several excluded trials may be of some interest.
-Two short-term (15 and 6 day) trials of transdermal buprenorphine were excluded because this formulation is not approved in the United States.^{34, 35} Furthermore, they primarily evaluated patients with cancer pain (77% and 55%) and did not report results in patients with non-cancer pain separately.
-Neither study appeared to be good quality.
-One study34 found that buprenorphine was associated with a statistically significant increased 'response' (at least satisfactory pain relief and <=1 sublingual tablet of buprenorphine as rescue medication per day) compared to placebo, but the other35 found no statistically significant difference.
-A meta-analysis of three studies of transdermal buprenorphine (including the two cited above) that analyzed results separately for patients with non-cancer pain reported overall response rates of 29% with the lowest dose of transdermal buprenorphine (35 μg/hour) and 46% with the highest dose (70 μg/hour), compared to 23% with placebo.58 Statistical significance was not reported.
-Clinical trials that found long-acting hydromorphone (approved only for use in opioid-tolerant patients requiring at least 60 mg of morphine/day)59 and oxymorphone60 (not yet FDA-approved) superior to placebo in patients with non-cancer pain have not yet been published in peer-reviewed journals.
+Three short-term (6 to 15 days) trials of transdermal buprenorphine were excluded because this formulation is not approved in the United States.^{43, 69, 70} Furthermore, they included patients with cancer pain (33% to 77%) and did not report results in patients with non-cancer pain separately.
+All appeared to be fair quality.
+One study69 found that buprenorphine was associated with a statistically significant increased 'response' (at least satisfactory pain relief and <=1 sublingual tablet of buprenorphine as rescue medication per day) compared to placebo, one70 found no statistically significant difference, and the third43 found that transdermal buprenorphine was associated with slightly reduced use of rescue buprenorphine sublingual tablets, but no differences for pain relief.
+A meta-analysis of three studies of transdermal buprenorphine that analyzed results separately for patients with non-cancer pain reported overall response rates of 29% with the lowest dose of transdermal buprenorphine (35 μg/hour) and 46% with the highest dose (70 μg/hour), compared to 23% with placebo.71 Statistical significance was not reported.
+Randomized controlled trial of long-acting hydromorphone72 (now removed from the market) in patients with non-cancer pain have not yet been published in peer-reviewed journals.